-Business is taken over by Paul Wurth, a young engineer, whose pioneering spirit deeply marks the company’s history.
-The firm specialises in metal erection works, especially the construction of metal bridges and blast furnace shells.
+The business is taken over by Paul Wurth, a young engineer, whose pioneering spirit deeply marks the company’s history.
+The firm specialises in the erection of metal structures, especially the construction of metal bridges and blast furnace shells.

 The first 1-meter Grey-beam is manufactured by Paul Wurth.

 The company is incorporated under the name Société anonyme des Anciens Etablissements Paul Wurth.

 Paul Wurth acquires the licenses needed to supply complete blast furnaces and ancillary components from British firm Ashmore, Benson, Pease & Co.

 Construction of a first blast furnace at S.A.
 Métallurgique d‘Espérance-Longdoz in Seraing, Belgium.